hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 ## Remote site checks

 Conveyor makes a number of checks to the published download site (if it's been published before) to ensure that users will be able to update to new versions of your software.
+The way detected issues are surfaced is controlled by key `app.site.consistency-checks`.
+The possible values are `error` and `warn`.

-The way detected issues are surfaced is controlled by key `app.site-check-failure`.
-The possible values are:
+The following checks are made:

-* `error`: (default) Conveyor throws an error explaining the problem and stops processing.
+* That the Windows signing certificate matches the one used to upload packages previously.
+This is useful to catch the case where a certificate identity has changed e.g. due to a switch from OV to EV, change of company name and so on.
+Changing certificate identity without disrupting updates is not currently supported by Conveyor.
+If you need this feature please [let us know](mailto:contact@hydraulic.software).
-* `warn`: Conveyor displays a warning explaining the problem, but otherwise allows the site to be built to completion.
-This is useful for the rare cases where you might want to bypass the checks.
+* That you aren't overwriting a pre-existing MSIX file.
+Older versions of Windows contain bugs that cause updates to fail until the next reboot if a package file is overwritten.